JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     circle.([I1, I2, I3, I4], 2, :stroke
 ```

-There are four intersection points but we want just the top ones.
+There are four intersection points but we want just the top two.
 The `norm()` function returns the distance between two points, and it's simple enough to compare the distances.

 ```
     if norm(C1, I1) < norm(C1, I2)